breitnw/microGUI/README.md

 # microGUI

 µGUI is a single-header, zero-dependency library for very small (often embedded) graphical user interfaces.
-Its architecture and functionality are heavily inspired by nicbarker's wonderful [Clay](https://github.com/nicbarker/clay/tree/main) library) drawing on Clay's approach to nested declarative layouts.
+Its architecture and functionality are heavily inspired by nicbarker's wonderful [Clay](https://github.com/nicbarker/clay/tree/main) library, drawing on Clay's approach to nested declarative layouts.
 Where they differ is:

 - **The set of features offered:** the feature set of µGUI is much more limited than Clay's.
 This limits expressiveness, but greatly improves compatibility with basic render systems.
 - **The layout types prioritized:** *where Clay is the main menu, µGUI is the HUD.* µGUI does not support scrolling layouts.
 Instead, layouts are based on tiling and pinned nodes.